tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/操作指南/集群管理_intl_en.md

 Clusters are divided into virtual clusters and exclusive clusters:

-- **Virtual cluster**
-  Virtual computing and storage resources are used and automatically allocated based on usage.
+- **Virtual cluster**: Virtual computing and storage resources are used and automatically allocated based on usage.
 There are certain use limits.
 You don't need to pay for resources, and you can create up to 5 virtual clusters under each account.
-- **Exclusive cluster**
-  Physical resources are exclusive, and data is secure.
+- **Exclusive cluster**: Physical resources are exclusive, and data is secure.
 There are almost no use limits.
 Resource usage fees will be charged even if resources are idle.

 > ?
 >